magento/devdocs/guides/v2.1/cloud/docker/docker-development.md

 ## Sharing data between host machine and container

 You can share files easily between your machine and a Docker container by placing the files in the `docker/mnt` directory.
-The files appear in `/mnt` directory the next time you build and start the Docker environment using the `docker-compose up` command.
+You can find the files in the `/mnt` directory the next time you build and start the Docker environment using the `docker-compose up` command.